EERO SAARINEN, FAIA (1910-1961)

 Kramer residents bought the housing development from the Federal Government and formed a housing co-operative in 1949.
 In 1967, the Saarineen modernism was completely obliterated through a series of remodels.
 Photo is from approximately 2005.

-The J. Irwin and Xenia Miller Cottage, aka
+The J. Irwin and Xenia S. Miller Cottage, aka

 Llanrwst, in Muskoka, Ontario, Canada.

-1957 - The J. Irwin and Xenia Miller House, 2760 Highland Way, Columbus IN.
+1957 - The J. Irwin and Xenia S. Miller House, 2760 Highland Way, Columbus IN.
 Landscape architecture by Dan Kiley.
 Commissioned 1953.
-The house was given to the Indianapolis Museum of Art by the Miller family.
-The IMA did an extensive renovation.
-Open for public tours.
+Xenia Miller gave it to the Indianapolis Museum of Art and they did an extensive restoration.
+Open for public tours through the Columbus Visitors Center.